Hotel Bayerischer Hof Munich

 Gourmet heaven

-But that's enough about the exterior, because it's the "inner values" that speak for themselves at the Bayerischer Hof: You can indulge yourself in no less than five restaurants - starting with the Atelier, which has been awarded 3 Michelin stars and 19 Gault Millau points (from fall 2021 under the management of Anton Gschwendtner), the newly restored Palais Keller, which was conceived by Belgian designer Axel Vervoordt, the Garden restaurant, which features a sun terrace and brasserie dishes (15 Gault Millau points) and the exotic Trader Vic's with Polynesian cuisine.
+But enough about the exterior, because the "inner values" speak for themselves at the Bayerischer Hof: You can indulge yourself in no less than five restaurants - starting with the Atelier, which has been awarded 3 Michelin stars and 19 Gault Millau points (from April 2026 under the management of Kevin Romes from Andernach), the Palais Keller, which was conceived by Belgian designer Axel Vervoordt, the Garden restaurant, which features a sun terrace and brasserie dishes (15 Gault Millau points) through to the exotic Trader Vic's with Polynesian cuisine.
 House guests enjoy an à la carte breakfast in the roof garden and enjoy the view over the rooftops of the city.
 For cocktail fans: falk's Bar is located in the famous Hall of Mirrors from 1839, the only room in the Bayerischer Hof that survived the Second World War unscathed.

 The glamorous German Film Ball takes place every year in the ballroom with its sliding glass roof.
 Cineastes are delighted in the hotel's own 38-seat cinema.
 And the "Komödie im Bayerischen Hof" is an extremely popular boulevard theater.